The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: The Quintic

 At this point, we appreciate that whilst the software is extremely convenient, even the state-of-art computers are beginning to struggle a bit: all commands so far take milliseconds to execute on a simple laptop, the exterior power, however, will take quite some time and memory and one might even need to set the prime 1979 to something smaller to enable memory allocation to store the coefficients generated in due course.

-We should obtain the result \verb|OO_quintic^1| for \verb|KQ|, meaning that $K_Q = \cO_Q$, the trivial structure sheaf (in computational algebraic geometry, sheafs/bundles are denoted by modules via the {\blue sheaf-module correspondence}), whereby computationally proving that $Q$ is indeed a Calabi-Yau 3-fold.
+We should obtain the result \verb|OO_quintic^1| for \verb|KQ|, meaning that $K_Q = \cO_Q$, the trivial structure bundle \footnote{ In computational algebraic geometry, sheafs/bundles are denoted by modules via the {\blue sheaf-module correspondence}, a quick discussion of this in Appendix A.1 of \cite{Anderson:2007nc}. } discussed in Appendix \ref{ap:geo}, whereby computationally proving that $Q$ is indeed a Calabi-Yau 3-fold.

 Finally, we can use Hodge decomposition \eqref{hodgedecomp} to compute the requisite topological invariants:

 In the above, \verb|HH| is the sheaf-cohomology operator, and we readily obtain the results \verb|(ZZ/1979)^1| and \verb|(ZZ/1979)^101| as free-modules respectively for \verb|H11Q| and \verb|H21Q| (one can use the \verb|rank| command to obtain the numbers 1 and 101 respectively.